The Past Is Not Past

 Repeating Family Patterns

-Many people notice similar emotional struggles repeating across generations.
+Many people notice similar themes appearing across multiple generations.

 addiction